fdaciuk/strclass/README.md

 // will render: <button class="button">Click!</button>
 ```

-If you are using _CSS Modules_, ou need to pass the class as a dynamic value, just do:
+If you are using _CSS Modules_, or need to pass the class as a dynamic value, just do:

 ```js
 const ac = 'active'